pombredanne/Obb/README.txt

 LICENSE:

-The code for this game is placed in the Public Domain.
+The code for this game by Christopher Night is placed in the Public Domain.

+The "fixes" module is by Greg Ewing.
+See fixes.py for details.

 ARTWORK LICENSE
 Clip art is CC0 (public domain), taken from: